StrangeBeeCorp/docs/docs/thehive/administration/organizations/create-an-organization.md

     How tasks linked to a case are handled when the case is shared with another organization.

-    {!includes/sharing-rules-case.md!}
+    {!includes/sharing-rules-case-tasks.md!}

     **Observables sharing rule**

     How observables linked to a case are handled when the case is shared with another organization.

-    {!includes/sharing-rules-case.md!}
+    {!includes/sharing-rules-case-observables.md!}

 4. Select **Confirm**.

 5. In the **Organizations** view, locate your new organization, hover over it, and select ![Eye](../../images/administration-guides/manage-organizations-eye.png).

-6. Select the default organization logo to modify it.

-7. Upload an image to set as the logo for your new organization.
+6. [Optional] Select the default organization logo to modify it, then upload an image to set it as the new logo for your organization.

 ## Next steps